 Firstly, I was kind of a victim of my own success.
 I’d sold this work so well that I’d put too much pressure on myself to succeed at it.
 Or at least that’s what it felt like.
 What was I going to say to the director if it all failed?
 What would that do to my credibility?
 Secondly, there really were time and resource issues.
 I didn’t realise just how much effort you need to put in to do a good job and with just me, I was stretching myself too thin.

 Then I was thrown a lifeline of sorts, or at least that’s how I saw it at the time.
 A departmental restructure!
-What better reason to put the brakes on and wait until there was more clarity about role and responsibilities?
+What better reason to put the brakes on and wait until there was more clarity about roles and responsibilities?
 I was saved!

 Actually what happened was that after my brilliant job of selling UX work, and brilliantly articulating its importance to the BJL, I was given a team!
 An online coordinator (@mike_ewen), and a digital technologies officer (@johnasteph12) to help take some of the pressure off and provide more focus on the student experience.
 This was great!
 Or was it, all it meant was that the time and resource barrier had been removed – I was now left with my own fear of failure, the only reason not to progress.